jayarc/Adaptdark/README.md

-## This repository is very alpha, there are no guarantees as thing are very new.
+## This repository is a very new fork, it will probably work for you but there are no guarantees and I'm not currently "supporting" the theme in a more official manner, although I intend to in the future, things here are still very much a work in progress.

-### I would like to thank Tista(tista500) the creator of Adapta for putting the time in to make a great theme and also to Nana-4 for creating Flat-Plat before it.
+### I would like to thank Tista(tista500), the creator of Adapta for putting the time in to make a great theme and also to Nana-4 for creating Flat-Plat before it.
+All I'm really doing with this fork is to make a "mono" or "greyscale" version of the Adapta theme, I'm merely changing a couple of colors in the common colors Sass files.

-### Feel free to tell me what is terrible, suggest any changes with a pull request and I'll do my best to help out.
-Happy computing!
+### Feel free to tell me what is terrible, suggest any changes you'd like to see included with a pull request and I'll do my best to support the needs of folks using the theme.

-- Jayarc
+- JayArc

 <img src="https://github.com/adapta-project/adapta-github-resources/blob/master/images/logo_thumb.png" alt="Logo" align="left" /> Adapta-gtk-theme
 ======